dtoczala/ibm-cloud-landing-page/README.md

 ### References for Further Reading
 - [Interacting With a Device](https://console.bluemix.net/docs/vsi/vsi_interact_device_snapshot_view.html#interact-with-a-device-in-snapshot-view) - A simple guide to some basic operations with a virtual server instance.
 - [Managing Device Access](https://console.bluemix.net/docs/vsi/vsi_device_access.html#managing-device-access) - a simple guide to managing access to virtual server instances.
+- [What are the Different Types of Virtual Server?](https://www.youtube.com/watch?v=ARUefnCR9xw&list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz&index=17) - part of the [IBM Cloud Foundation Skills Series](https://www.youtube.com/playlist?list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz) series, this 7 minute video will walk you through the basics of virtual servers, and what the different types of virtual server are able to do.

 ## Storage

 Cloud Object Storage (COS) is one form of storage available to users of the IBM Cloud platform.
 Cloud Object Storage provides storage in the cloud of a persistent set of objects - for later retrieval.
 You can store, manage and access your data via a self-service portal and RESTful APIs.

 ### References for Further Reading
+- [Introduction to Cloud Object Storage](https://www.youtube.com/watch?v=2WPsC6AgAJY&index=18&list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz) - part of the [IBM Cloud Foundation Skills Series](https://www.youtube.com/playlist?list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz) series, this 6 minute video will walk you through the basics of Cloud Object Storage.
 - [Working With IBM Cloud Object Storage In Python](https://medium.com/ibm-data-science-experience/working-with-ibm-cloud-object-storage-in-python-fe0ba8667d5f) - A simple project that shows how to use Cloud Object Storage (COS) in conjunction with a [Data Science Experience (DSX)](https://github.com/dtoczala/bluemix-landing-page/blob/master/README.md#data-and-analytics) project, all in Python.
 - [Connecting an s3 API-Compatible Third-Party Utility to work with IBM Cloud Object Storage](https://github.com/jamesbeltonIBM/Connecting-an-s3-API-Compatible-Third-Party-Utility-to-work-with-IBM-Cloud-Object-Storage-/blob/master/ConnectaThirdPartyUtilitytoObjectStorage.pdf) - a nice "how to" showing how to hook up and use [Transmit](https://panic.com/transmit/) to move things to and from IBM Cloud Object Storage.
 - [How to Use IBM Cloud Object Storage When Building and Operating Cloud Native Applications](http://www.redbooks.ibm.com/Redbooks.nsf/RedbookAbstracts/redp5491.html?Open) - an IBM Redbook on using Cloud Object Storage on the IBM Cloud.